A downloadable tool for Windows, macOS, and Linux

 • Scene Editor: Create multiple independent layers and combine shapes by applying Boolean operations, transformations and blending in real-time.

-• Boolean Operations: Add, subtract, intersect and paint shapes.
+• Boolean Operations: Add, subtract, intersect and paint shapes or use advanced operations like push, avoid, emboss and deboss.

 • Boolean Subgroups: Organize and manage complex Boolean hierarchies.